Northern Technologies International Corporation's (NASDAQ:NTIC) Stock On An Uptrend: Could Fundamentals Be Driving The Momentum?

-Northern Technologies International's Earnings Growth And 2.8% ROE
+A Side By Side comparison of Northern Technologies International's Earnings Growth And 12% ROE

-As a next step, we compared Northern Technologies International's net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 8.0%.
+As a next step, we compared Northern Technologies International's net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 12% in the same period.

-Is Northern Technologies International Efficiently Re-investing Its Profits?
+Is Northern Technologies International Using Its Retained Earnings Effectively?

-On the whole, we do feel that Northern Technologies International has some positive attributes.
-Despite its low rate of return, the fact that the company reinvests a very high portion of its profits into its business, no doubt contributed to its high earnings growth.
+Overall, we feel that Northern Technologies International certainly does have some positive factors to consider.
+However, while the company does have a decent ROE and a high profit retention, its earnings growth number is quite disappointing.
+This suggests that there might be some external threat to the business, that's hampering growth.
 Having said that, looking at the current analyst estimates, we found that the company's earnings are expected to gain momentum.
 To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.